LEFT-CENTER BIAS

 These media sources have a slight to moderate liberal bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor liberal causes.
 These sources are generally trustworthy for information but may require further investigation.

-• Overall, we rate the Star Tribune Left-Center Biased based on editorial positions that moderately favor the left.
-We also rate them High for factual reporting due to proper sourcing and clean fact check record.
+- Overall, we rate the Minnesota Star-Tribune as Left-Center Biased based on editorial positions that moderately favor the left.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 Detailed Report